How to Write a Cover Letter That Gets You Hired (Examples & Tips)

 FAQ

-A cover letter should be one page or less and no more than three to four paragraphs long.
-In about 250-500 words, write an introduction, one or two body paragraphs highlighting your skills and accomplishments, and a closing paragraph.
+A cover letter should be one page or less and typically three to six paragraphs long.
+Aim for about 250 to 400 words, including a brief introduction, body paragraphs that highlight your skills and accomplishments, and a concise closing paragraph.

-Explore how long a cover letter should be for additional tips and guidance.
-Being clear and to the point ensures hiring managers can quickly see why you’re a strong fit without feeling overwhelmed by a long letter.
+Explore how long a cover letter should be for additional tips.
+Being clear and to the point helps hiring managers quickly see why you’re a strong fit without feeling overwhelmed.

 How do you write a cover letter with no experience?